warwick358/glowbit-skill-game-tutorial/skillgame.md

 let strip = neopixel.create(DigitalPin.P0, 13, NeoPixelMode.RGB)
 strip.setBrightness(50)
 ```
-## step 5 making all the variables
+## step 4 making all the variables
 We will use 6 variables in this program so we will male them all now.
 Go to the "variables" tab and make the following variables
 "active", "blue", "direction", "green", "red", "score"

-## step 6
+## step 5
 Now we will set the rest of the start block.
-under set brightness place the following blocks they will be all in the "variables" tab.
+Under set brightness place the following blocks they will be all in the "variables" tab.
-set "active to 0, set "direction" to 1, set "red" to 0, set "blue" to 0, set "green" to 0.
+Set "active to 0",      Set "direction" to 1,       Set "red" to 0,     Set "blue" to 0,    Set "green" to 0.

 In the "math" tab find the "pick random" block and place it in the "0" on the red, blue, and green blocks.
 We will then change the numbers to be "30 to 127" in each of the new blocks.
 Under the "neopixal" tab find the "strip clear" block and place it as the last block for this section.